 The Ammex Gloveworks Industrial Green gloves are up for just about any tough task.
-The thick nitrile material is the most puncture and cut resistant of any of the gloves we reviewed.
+Of all of the gloves we tested, their thick nitrile material resisted cuts and punctures the best.
 The outside is textured with small bumps that greatly increase friction when working with wet or greasy materials, thereby reducing the risk of dropping whatever you're holding.
 Given the extra thickness of the gloves, they offer a relatively decent amount of temperature resistance.
 That, combined with their gippy outers, makes them great for dishwashing or automotive work.

 These gloves are quite thick, and if you are performing delicate tasks that require serious dexterity and tactile sensation, they might give you some trouble.
-While they do slide on easily, they take a little tugging to get them off.
+While they slide on easily, it takes a bit of tugging to get them off.
 All in all, these were the most versatile and rugged gloves we tested and are ideal for kitchen, cleaning, automotive, or any other messy work you find yourself doing.

 The MedPride Powder-Free Nitrile Exam gloves are your basic nitrile exam gloves that hit the sweet spot between durability, comfort, and price.
 They are incredibly form-fitting and nonrestrictive, molding over our tester's fingers perfectly, leaving no dead space above the webbing between their fingers.
 These gloves felt thicker than the other nitrile exam gloves we tested and proved to be more cut and puncture resistant.

-While they fared better than most, it's important to keep in mind that none of these gloves are really all that puncture resistant.
-These gloves also offered very little protection from hot water.
-These gloves are ideal for people looking for a durable, nitrile glove that leaves you with good dexterity and tactile sensitivity.
+While the MedPride nitrile gloves fared better than most, it's important to keep in mind that none of these gloves are actually puncture-resistant.
+These also offered very little protection from hot water.
+Overall, these gloves are ideal for folks seeking a durable nitrile glove that offers good dexterity and tactile sensitivity.

 These gloves proved to be durable in use, though our testers did rip a few when trying to pull them on.
 They offer some protection against hot temperatures but wouldn't be our first choice for an extended stint of dishwashing.
 These comfortable gloves are great for medical exams, cleaning, kitchen work, and any other messy work — as long as you're okay with latex.

-The Basic Vinyl Synthetic Exam Gloves are one of the more affordable exam gloves in our line up.
+The Basic Vinyl Synthetic Exam is one of the more affordable exam gloves in our lineup.
 The thin vinyl doesn't hinder your ability to use touchscreens and trackpads but still offers some protection against hot water.

-These gloves are difficult to get on and don't have a ton of stretch, which noticeably reduces hand dexterity.
-It was hit or miss whether or not the gloves would tear at the wrist when putting them on.
-They also offered only mediocre resistance to punctures and cuts.
-These gloves are ideal for people looking for exam gloves that are more affordable than most nitrile options and are avoiding latex.
+Putting on these gloves is difficult as they don't have a ton of stretch, which also noticeably reduces hand dexterity.
+Whether or not they would tear at the wrist while slipping them on during testing was a hit or miss.
+Moreover, resistance to punctures and cuts is mediocre at best.
+Still, these gloves are ideal for those avoiding latex who need exam gloves that are more affordable than most nitrile options.

-The Dre Health Nitrile Exam are another quality non-latex option.
+The Dre Health Nitrile Exam is another quality non-latex option.
 These nitrile gloves are durable and comfortable, and they offer above-average puncture and cut resistance.
-The nitrile material is form fitting and moves well with your hands, and does little to diminish tactile sensitivity.
+The nitrile material is form-fitting, moves well with your hands, and does little to diminish tactile sensitivity.

-The biggest flaw we found with these gloves is with the sizing.
-They run incredibly small, even compared to the other Dre Health gloves we reviewed.
-In line with the other nitrile gloves we tested, we found that they do not offer any real significant protection from hot water.
-They are great for just about anything you could want to wear disposable gloves for.
+The biggest shortcoming is the sizing.
+These exam gloves run incredibly small, even compared to the other Dre Health gloves we tested.
+In line with the other nitrile models, we found these do not offer any real significant protection from hot water but are otherwise great for just about anything requiring disposable gloves.

-Given the high vinyl content in these gloves, they are less durable and less stretchy than pure nitrile gloves.
-They proved to be more puncture resistant than the vinyl options but less so than pure nitrile.
-These are affordable gloves that offer many of the benefits of nitrile gloves at a reduced price.
+Given the high vinyl content, these gloves are less durable and stretchy than pure nitrile gloves.
+We found them more puncture-resistant than vinyl but less so than pure nitrile models.
+All in all, they're an affordable option offering many of the same benefits you get with nitrile gloves yet at a reduced price.

-The Wostar Multi-Purpose Nitrile Gloves are the thinnest nitrile option we reviewed.
+The Wostar Multi-Purpose Nitrile are the thinnest nitrile option we reviewed.
 These thin and comfortable gloves offer tremendous tactile sensitivity without compromising durability.
-While not the absolute highest scoring pair in the durability metric, given their thinness, they provided good puncture and cut resistance.
-They conform to your entire hand well and hardly restrict normal hand movement.
+Though they weren't the highest-performing pair regarding durability, they still provided good puncture and cut resistance considering their thinness.
+They conform to your entire hand well and barely restrict normal hand movement.

 These gloves are a little hard to get on, but once they are on, they fit well.
 The thin nitrile material offers almost no protection from hot water.
 These gloves are ideal for people looking for an extremely thin pair of gloves that maximize tactile sensitivity.

-The Clinivex Disposable Vinyl Gloves slide on and off without much issue.
+The Clinivex Disposable Vinyl slide on and off without much issue.
 They run fairly true to size, and if anything, a little large.
-Through our testing, we came to find that erring on a larger size is always a good choice because too small of gloves will just end up tearing.
+Through our testing, we discovered that erring on a larger size is always a good choice because gloves that are too small often end up tearing.

 The thick vinyl has minimal stretch and is somewhat restrictive when performing delicate tasks.
 These gloves offer mediocre cut and puncture resistance and little protection from hot water.
-These gloves are ideal for cleaning or food service work where you'll be running through gloves all day long, and dexterity isn't as important.
+They're ideal for cleaning or food service work where you'll be running through gloves all day long, and dexterity isn't as important.

 Why You Should Trust Us